 Definition of cider

 Did you know there is no minimum juice content in products labelled as cider in Australia?
 This is is a stark contrast to the situation in other key cider producing countries such as the UK – which has a 35% minimum juice requirement, and the United States – where cider must contain at least 50% juice.

-Cider Australia advocates for reform of the Code definition of cider and perry so that what is stated on the label aligns with consumer expectations, and the regulatory frameworks in comparable international markets such as the UK and United States.
+Cider Australia advocates for reform of the definition of cider and perry in the Australia New Zealand Food Standards Code to ensure what is stated on the label aligns with consumer expectations, and the product composition requirements in comparable international markets such as the UK and United States.

-Cider Australia believers that a product should not be labelled as cider or perry if it contains:
+Cider Australia believes that a product should not be labelled as cider or perry if it contains:

-- less than 35% by weight of apple and/or pear juice
+- less than 50% by weight of apple and/or pear juice, and/or

 - alcohol specifically to increase ABV (to ensure RTD-style beverages are not called cider)